muhammedkamel/muhammedkamel/README.md

 ### Hi there 👋

 I'm Mohamed Kamel, a Software Engineer.
-I have been in web development for over 6 years, during this period I have worked with PHP, Laravel, Nodejs, ExpressJs, Sailsjs, NestJs.
+I have been in web development for over 6 years, during this period I have worked with Monolith, Modular Monolith, SOA, and Microservices archetictures using PHP, Laravel, Nodejs, ExpressJs, NestJs, Sailsjs.

 I enjoy working on new challenges and designing systems.